Can My Neighbour Cut My Tree Without Asking? Your Rights and How to Resolve Tree Disputes

 Your neighbour can cut back the parts of your tree that are encroaching on their property without your explicit permission, but it is considered polite to ask first.
 After all, they are altering what is legally your property.

-Failure to ask for permission does not necessarily have to extend neighbourly tree disputes unless it is part of the following circumstances:
+Failure to ask for permission does not necessarily have to extend neighbour tree disputes unless it is part of the following circumstances:

 Tree Preservation Orders (TPO)

-TPOs are in place to protect trees are historical or aesthetic value and they cannot be altered without specific permission.
+TPOs are in place to protect trees that have historical or aesthetic value, and they cannot be altered without specific permission.
 If your tree is protected by a TPO, then neither you nor your neighbour can make any alterations to it without speaking to the necessary authorities.

 Trees In Conservation Areas

-Similar to TPOs, trees in conversation areas are protected by specific regulations and cannot be altered without permission.
-To resolve neighbourly tree disputes in conversation areas, your neighbour will need to provide six weeks’ notice to your local planning authority before making any cuts on the tree – even the areas hanging over into their property.
+Similar to TPOs, trees in conservation areas are protected by specific regulations and cannot be altered without permission.
+To resolve neighbourly tree disputes in conservation areas, your neighbour will need to provide six weeks’ notice to your local planning authority before making any cuts on the tree, even if the branches hang over into their property.

 Damaging The Tree’s Health

-It is also recommended to consult with arboricultural specialists, like our team, to determine the best course of action to protect the tree while also successfully handling neighbourly tree disputes.
+It is also recommended to consult with tree care specialists, like our team, to determine the best course of action to protect the tree while also successfully handling neighbourly tree disputes.

 Your Role And Responsibilities As The Tree Owner

-Your neighbour may have a right to trim parts of the tree that hang over into their property, but as the tree owner you have a responsibility to try to avoid neighbourly tree disputes in the first place.
+Your neighbour may have a right to trim parts of the tree that hang over into their property, but as the tree owner, you have a responsibility to try to avoid neighbour tree disputes in the first place.
 As the owner of the tree, you must ensure that the tree does not become a nuisance or a hazard.

 Your role as the tree owner involves:

-- Regular Maintenance: You need to perform regular inspections and pruning of the tree to ensure it is in prime condition, both aesthetically and health-wise.
-By regularly maintaining the tree, you can prevent it from growing over the boundaries of your property and causing neighbourly tree disputes.
+You need to perform regular inspections and pruning of the tree to ensure it is in prime condition, both aesthetically and health-wise.
+By regularly maintaining the tree, you can prevent it from growing over the boundaries of your property and causing neighbour tree disputes.

-- Maintain Open Communication: Communication is a great way to avoid neighbourly tree disputes and should be maintained at all times.
+Communication is a great way to avoid neighbour tree disputes and should be maintained at all times.
 Keeping an open conversation with your neighbours makes it easier for you to discuss any issues they may be having with the tree and get it addressed promptly.

 When Neighbourly Tree Disputes Go Too Far

-Even with the best intentions, neighbourly tree disputes can arise and may escalate quickly without the proper care and communication.
+Even with the best intentions, neighbour tree disputes can arise and may escalate quickly without the proper care and communication.

 If you find yourself in a situation where your neighbour has overstepped the mark, such as cutting the tree without your permission and causing harm to it, it can be resolved through the following: